ESP32 Wireless Communication - Microcontroller Selection

 6. Role Description

 I am responsible for the Wireless Communication subsystem.
 My board serves as the gateway between the internal UART daisy-chain system and the external MQTT server over Wi-Fi.
-I manage publish/subscribe messaging, forward structured UART packets, stream live video from the onboard Adafruit OV5640 camera module (5MP, DVP interface), and provide local debug LED indicators for MQTT and UART activity.
+I manage publish/subscribe messaging, forward structured UART packets, provide local debug LED indicators for MQTT, WiFi, and UART activity, and designed the subsystem to support live video streaming via the onboard Adafruit OV5640 camera module (5MP, DVP interface).
+The camera software infrastructure — including frame capture, chunked MQTT publishing, and a laptop-side viewer — was fully implemented, though end-to-end hardware demonstration was not completed within the project timeline.
 My subsystem isolates wireless complexity from the sensor and actuator subsystems to maintain modularity and simplify debugging.

 7. Compatibility & Software Research